DamianArado/Node-Puppeteer/README.md

 # WebPage2PDF
-- Generate a PDF file 📄 of a web page using Puppeteer 💡 , Google’s Node API for headless Chrome and Chromium.
+- Generate a downloadable PDF file 📄 of a web page using Puppeteer 💡 , Google’s Node API for headless Chrome and Chromium.